 Is Delta 8 Legal?

 Be aware that the Drug Enforcement Agency created an interim rule in 2020 that clarified the differences between hemp and marijuana.
-If this rule is passed as law, it would illegalize delta 8.
-Laws related to delta 8 at both the state and local levels are currently evolving.
-With this in mind, it is important to stay informed about changing legislation.
+If this rule is passed as law, it will illegalize delta 8.
+Laws related to delta 8 at the state and local levels are evolving.
+With this in mind, staying informed about changing legislation is important.

 Does Delta 8 Show Up on a Drug Test?

 While delta 8 contains small amounts of THC, the level is large enough to be detected through both definitive and presumptive tests.
-Some of the reasons for this is because of the similar molecular structures of delta 8 and delta 9 and because they are metabolized in the human body in the same way.
+Some of the reasons for this are because of the similar molecular structures of delta 8 and delta 9 and because they are metabolized in the human body similarly.
 Specifically, both compounds are broken down into the same THC-COOH compound.
 The tests in use today detect this compound, and they are simply not refined and sophisticated enough to determine the difference between delta 8 and delta 9.
 This means that if you ingest delta 8 products that may be legal in your area, you may fail a marijuana test.